Kanvad/my_wiki/setup_ssh_github.md

 ```
 > Change **c:/Users/YOU/.ssh/id_ed25519** to your path
 ### 3. Add the SSH public key to your account on GitHub.
+* Copy the SSH public key from your clipboard

+> copy from file "id_ed25519.pub"

 * Open settings on GitHub website
   ![image](asset/images/ssh1.png)